 10% of qualified wages paid to Illinois residents who are qualified veterans, not to exceed \$1,200 per veteran hired per year.
 The credit applies only to veterans hired after 2006 and employed at least 185 days in the tax year.
+The credit is not available if the company claims the credit described next.
 Carryforward: 5 years.